 What does the word “diet” mean to you?

-Do you associate it with exacting control over meals and snacks in order to reduce weight?
-Or does the word bring on depressing visions of resigned self-control to shove “bad” food away.
-Some equate the word diet with “intake”, something to be counted, weighed, measured, and joylessly categorized.
+Do you associate it with exercising strict control over meals and snacks in order to reduce weight?
+Or does the word bring on depressing visions of resigned self-control to shove away the “bad” food you love.
+Maybe you equate the word diet with the sterile term “intake”, something to be counted, weighed, measured, and joylessly categorized.

-Unfortunately, feelings of deprivation thrive in the idea that you are in a fight with food.
+For far too many, the word diet means they are in a fight with food.
 You do not have to cede such emotional power to food.
-It’s all in how you see the word “diet”.
+Peace with eating can be discovered when you redefine the word “diet”.

 Change the narrative.
 You have the power to pause, consider, and purposefully choose the food you eat, making delicious modifications as you go.

 When friends and family invite you to a picnic.
 What do you choose to bring to the meal?

 Increasing the choices available helps you to eat well and still gives a nod to tradition.
 After all, your German Grandma’s recipe is superb and much loved by all.
-So place a good sized spoonful on your plate and savor each bite right along with your tomatoes.
+No deprivation required here.
+Place a good sized spoonful on your plate and slowly savor each bite right along with your tomatoes.

-Pause, breathe, and remember to build your plate with color, texture, flavor, aroma, nutrition, tradition, and pleasure.
+Pause, breathe, and try something new as you build your plate with color, texture, flavor, aroma, nutrition, tradition, and pleasure.

 Enjoy your diet,